 4197

-Introduction Humanity currently faces two major existentialist threats: climate change and loss of biodiversity.
+Introduction Humanity currently faces two major existentialist environmental threats: climate change and loss of biodiversity.
 Both will enormously impact economies, life-styles and human health, potentially terminally.
 Each week brings new examples of extreme weather: floods, droughts, forest fires, melting ice caps and glaciers.
-In contrast, the public only hears about biodiversity loss, either when a species goes extinct or if one of the last surviving females of a species gives birth in captivity which is unlikely to lead to species recovery in the wild.
+In contrast, the public usually hears about biodiversity loss either when a species goes extinct or if one of the last surviving females of a species gives birth in captivity which is unlikely to lead to species recovery in the wild.
 While there is a rapidly diminishing chance we will slow and potentially reverse climate change, extinction is forever.
 The evolutionary play in the ecological theater will fall apart when insufficient species actors are available to play their roles, so how do we prevent this?

 Global efforts to reverse threats to biodiversity are encapsulated in two of the United Nations Sustainable Development Goals (SDG) which aim to protect, restore, and promote sustainable use of marine (Goal 14) and terrestrial ecosystems (Goal 15).
 Unfortunately, impossible tradeoffs and interdependencies exist among the full set of SDG, particularly tradeoffs between land for conserving nature, and land for producing food and averting global hunger (Griggs et al 2014 [nature]; Pradhan et al 2017 [earth’s future]).
 This has led to the recognition that integrating biodiversity into all levels of decision-making is critical to achieving international goals of protecting biodiversity.
 Indeed, it is explicitly recognized in the Convention on Biodiversity’s 2030 Target 14, which aims to “integrate biodiversity into decision-making at every level”.
 In this policy review, we highlight the multiple barriers to, and opportunities in, achieving this very practical goal.
 From an ecological perspective, such integration is the key to both sustainable development and conservation of biodiversity and closely aligns with Nature-Based Solutions, an approach that addresses the twin crises of climate change and biodiversity loss (Seddon et al 2020 [Phil Trans] while simultaneously supporting many of other the SDG (Maes et al 2019 [env sci policy]).